asamuzaK/withExEditorHost/README.md

 ```

 * Windows: Is the registory saved correctly?
-  Linux / Mac: Is `withexeditorhost.json` saved in the right location?
+  Linux / Mac: Is "withexeditorhost.json" saved in the right location?
 * When you start Firefox, is Node.js process executed too?
   * If not, make sure there is $PATH environment variable for Node.js.
-    Or, change shell script to
+    Or, change shell script from "node" command to full path of Node.js.
     ```
     /path/to/node.js /path/to/withexeditorhost/index.js
     ```